 High V’s: With safety gear and systems in place, participants climb 20-35 feet off the ground with a partner.
 The pair then stands on two separate wire ropes and hold onto each other for balance.
 They then move farther apart (the ropes form a “V”) along the ropes.
 This causes the partners to rely on each other and to commit to the partnership.
 As the pair walks out along the ropes, they eventually fall and are immediately caught by the team’s support system.
 This event provides the experience of working closely in a partnership where communication and commitment are paramount.

-Pole: Geared in a parachute harness and locked into two safety lines, participants climb a 25 foot pole and attempt to stand on the top of a small platform.
+Pole: Geared in a parachute harness and locked into two safety lines, team building participants climb a 25-foot pole and attempt to stand on the top of a small platform.
 The notions of choice and commitment are very present.
 Once standing, the person jumps for a trapeze.
-Whether the bar is caught or not, the person is instantly caught by the safety lines and slowly lowered to the ground.
+Whether the bar is caught or not, the person is instantly caught by the safety lines and slowly lowered safely to the ground.
 Participants may gain increased self-confidence and experience giving 100% effort as their team takes on the crucial coaching and supporting roles.

 Phase Vl – Debrief and Close

-Sharing/Close: A final opportunity of the day to share and connect about key learnings and critical points (i.e.: leadership, communication, teaming, and shared successes) that were experienced during the program.
+Sharing/Close: A final opportunity of the day to share and connect with key learnings and critical points (i.e.: leadership, communication, teaming, and shared successes) that were experienced during the program.

-In 1987, Odyssey Founder, Bill John, and Lead Facilitator, Todd Demorest, were traveling across the USA facilitating a large scale roll-out for the nations largest telecom company that included 1.5 days of a ‘ropes course’ in their 5 day leadership off-site.
-The value and positive impact of those 1.5 days with thousands of people from diverse backgrounds was profound.
-In 1991, Odyssey began creating similar opportunities for their client partners and continue to do so today.
+In 1987, Odyssey Founder, Bill John, and Lead Facilitator, Todd Demorest, were traveling across the USA facilitating a large scale roll-out for the nation’s largest telecom company that included 1.5 days of a ‘ropes course’ in their 5-day leadership off-site.
+The value and positive impact of those 1.5 days with thousands of people from diverse backgrounds were profound.
+In 1991, Odyssey began creating similar team bonding opportunities for their client partners and continue to do so today.

-Ropes courses (when properly facilitated) create an opening in individuals and teams to see things (and each other) in a new light.
-All of this is anchored by a visceral emotion to the experience of which they just took part – something we call The Ropes Course Odyssey.
+Ropes courses (when properly facilitated) create an open dialogue with individuals and teams to see things (and each other) in a new light.
+All of this is anchored by a visceral emotion to the experience of which they just took part – something we like to call: The Ropes Course Odyssey.

 Saratoga Springs, CA – Built in the majestic redwoods.
 Twenty minutes from San Jose, CA.